RonMansolilli/pashi/README.md

 **Future Development:**
   - Build project to utilize ARCgis to display maps and locations visually.
   - Add Walkability index as a search parameter
+  - Add user -> public comments or a rating system for each property